 If you have your sights set on starting your career in BigLaw, you likely have clear expectations for your summer associate experience.
-However, the COVID-19 pandemic has forced change, including to summer associate programs and their accompanying interview processes, and it might seem intimidating to account for these changes while doing your pre-interview employer research.
-Callback interviews will give you the opportunity to learn how each firm managed its summer programs in 2020 and gain a better understanding of each firm’s plans for the 2021 program.
-Here are three important questions to ask potential employers to help you make an informed decision about where to work next summer.
+However, the COVID-19 pandemic forced change, including to summer associate programs and their accompanying interview processes, and it might seem intimidating to ask about these changes while doing your pre-interview employer research.
+Callback interviews will give you the opportunity to ask questions and learn how each firm managed its summer programs in 2020 to gain a better understanding of each firm’s plans for next year's program.
+Here are three important questions to ask potential employers to help you make an informed decision about where to work

 Question 1: How will a virtual summer program compare to an in-person program?

-It may not be clear to firms at this time whether it is safe to have an in-person summer program in 2021.
+With the onset of the delta variant and new hotspots popping up, it may not be clear to firms at this time whether it is safe to have an in-person summer program.
 A firm should be able to outline the key ways in which a virtual program will differ from an in-person program, however.

 In assessing whether a virtual program will accomplish the same goals as an in-person program, consider asking about the following key areas.